shuzhanfan/shuzhanfan.github.io/_posts/2018-05-07-understanding-mathematics-behind-support-vector-machines.md

 Now, the Soft Margin SVM can handle the non-linearly separable data caused by noisy data.
 What if the non-linear separability is not caused by the noise?
 What if the data are characteristically non-linearly separable?
 Can we still separate the data using SVM?
 The answer is of course Yes.
 And we'll talk about a technique called kernel trick to deal with this.

 Image you have a two-dimensional non-linearly separable dataset, you would like to classify it using SVM.
 It looks like not possible because the data is not linearly separable.
-However, if we transform the two-dimensional data to a higher dimension, for example, three-dimension or even ten-dimension, we would be able to find a hyperplane to separate the data.
+However, if we transform the two-dimensional data to a higher dimension, say, three-dimension or even ten-dimension, we would be able to find a hyperplane to separate the data.

 The problem is, if we have a large dataset containing, say, millions of examples, the transformation will take a long time to run, let alone the calculations in the later optimization problem.
 Let's revisit the Wolfe dual problem:
 {% raw %}